Superhuman strength: History

-Humans have tried to use external devices to enhance their strength.
-The earliest device that was patented for this specific purpose can be credited to Nicholas Yagn, who filed the patent in 1890.
-The device was described to be an "apparatus for facilitating walking, running, and jumping" through the use of bags of compressed air.
+Attempts to modify the human body in order to gain extraordinary strength have also been depicted in fiction through characters such as Terminator, Robocop, Iron Man, and Cyborg.
+Similarly, humans too have tried to use external devices to enhance their strength.
+A device for this purpose was patented by Nicholas Yagn in 1890; the device was described to be an apparatus for facilitating walking, running, and jumping through the use of bags of compressed air.
 The United States Department of Defense is considering a variety of technologies to create an exoskeleton intended for military use to enhance soldier performance.